LaurenzV/krilla/src/validation/PDF_A2.md

 - krilla always sets the `F` flag for annotations. 🟢
 - krilla does not support text annotations. 🔵

-6.3.3: krilla does not support write an appearence stream. 🔴
+6.3.3: krilla always writes an empty appearence stream for PDF/A output. 🟢

 6.3.4: -